Learning from Streetscapes for Wellness *** This event was postponed due to inclement weather. New date coming soon!***

 Series:

 Public Policy Talks is a new series of public programs about new and evolving public policies impacting quality of place.
-Tailored for the general public, these discussions will demystify how the city functions and who it serves.
-The aim is to break down what may seem like complicated policy measures for broad audiences and to help residents understand the current administration’s priorities.
-Above all, these talks will illuminate how public sector investments in the physical realm are improving the city’s resilience, cultural vitality, social cohesion, and economic opportunity.
+Tailored for the general public, these discussions demystify how the city functions and who it serves — breaking down what may seem like complicated policy measures for broad audiences to help residents understand the current administration’s priorities.
+Above all, these talks illuminate how public sector investments in the physical realm are improving the city’s resilience, cultural vitality, social cohesion, and economic opportunity.

 The Public Design Commission (PDC) is New York City’s design review agency, and has jurisdiction over permanent structures, landscape architecture, and art proposed on or over City-owned property.
 The mission of the PDC is to advocate for innovative, sustainable, and equitable design of public spaces and civic structures, with a goal of improving the public realm and therefore related services for all New Yorkers throughout the five boroughs.